Trackunit/developer-hub/api-docs/alerts.md

 __NB: Be aware when integrating with this API that the enums specified in the OpenApi spec should be expected to expand without it being treated as a breaking change.__
 __This means that when generating a client for this API you should ensure that the client can handle unknown enum values by e.g. defaulting to an unknown enum value.
-An example of how to handle this is how the OpenApi java client generator with the configuration parameter ```enumUnknownDefaultCase```.__
+An example of how to handle this is how the OpenApi java client generator with the configuration parameter ```enumUnknownDefaultCase``` does it [documentation](https://openapi-generator.tech/docs/generators/java/).__

 The alert configuration object structure make use of a pattern where for some fields only one of several fields should be set to a non-null value.
 When this is the case there will be a ```***Type``` field that is set to indicate which of the field is expected to have a value.